 1. Setting Up A Project Team

 The intranet’s staff directory identifies areas of expertise and subject knowledge.
-Setting up a project team with cross-departmental representation, therefore, becomes a much easier task.
-Clear roles and responsibilities are assigned and agreed upon by the project team.
+Therefore, setting up a project team with cross-departmental representation is much easier.
+Clear roles and responsibilities are assigned and agreed upon by every team member.

 2. Create A Shared Project Space On The Intranet

-Access is restricted to only members of the project team.
-Regardless of location, team members use the project space to brainstorm ideas, share insights and information.
+Access is restricted to the project team only.
+Regardless of location, members of the team use the project space to brainstorm ideas and share insights or information.